turboMaCk/Babylon-Grid/README.md

 ## Uniform Grid Generator

-Simple component that allow you quickly generate Babylon Grid's css for your custom grid scheme using Sass (Scss syntax).
+Simple component that allow you quickly generate Babylon Grid's css for your custom grid scheme using SASS.

 * Open `sass/_uniformgrid.generator.scss`
 * Edit `$scheme` variable => each value is number of columns in each scheme